 - 4WDing (2WD access most places unless it’s been very wet) or Hunting (visit Forestry Corporation for info and permits)

 - Fossicking (visit Forestry Corporation for info and permits)

-Beginner along the Sugarpine Walk itself.
+Beginner along the Sugarpines Walk itself.
 Intermediate/Advanced if you link up to other walks (take a map).

-The Sugarpine Walk itself is only a straight 500m long, with an elevation gain of around 15m.
+The Sugarpines Walk itself is only a straight 500m long, with an elevation gain of around 15m.